nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 - A ***closure*** is the combination of a function and the lexical environment within which that function was declared.
-- It refers to a function having access to variables that it would normally would have access to, even though the execution context containing those variables is now gone.
+- It refers to a function having access to variables that it would normally wouldn't have access to, even though the execution context containing those variables is now gone.
 - In short, ***closures*** make sure that the scope of a method will always be intact, regardless of when or where you invoke a function.
 They make sure a